Code-Institute-Submissions/milestone1-4/README.md

 The website is fully responsive.
 It is a four page website with the navigation buttons visible on all pages to help the user go from page to page.
-Instead of using Media Queries I decided to use Bootstraps responsive grid system.
+I didn't need to use Media Queries as Bootstraps responsive grid system works nicely.
 The 'Join our Society here!' modal is on all pages to entice potential members to sign up.
-The form on the contact page is not fully functional in that it doesn't alert anyone from the Webteam that a form has being filled nor does it fill a database.
+The form on the contact page is not fully functional in that it doesn't alert anyone from the Web team that a form has being filled nor does it fill a database.
 All social icons are functional and direct the user to three different pages.